 “It is my sincere belief with the present membership in place, Hillside needs a drastic change in order to survive, and I don’t see that in the near future.
 I strongly recommend dissolution of Hillside Presbyterian Church.”

-“The Administrative Commission decided to contact several African-American leaders within the presbytery to seek their insights and consultation.”
+“The Administrative Commission decided to contact several African-American leaders within the Presbytery to seek their insights and consultation.”

 Are there records of these insights and consultation with these leaders within PSF records?